Discover these tried and true catalog filters to manage your products at scale with ease.

 Why this view?
 This view is specifically for larger teams with multiple users managing content in Describely.

-In the example below, my team members are "Jess" and "Kyle".
+In the example below, my team member is "Kyle".

 View 5: By data enrichment status